 The super tribunal is headed by a Supreme Court judge (as per section 13).
 The first appointment of President was Justice Robertson Wright.
-Ms Sian Leathern has been appointed as the first "principal registrar of the tribunal" (section 4(1)).
+Ms Amanda Curtin is currently the "principal registrar of the tribunal" (section 4(1)).

 The tribunal operates from three different locations.
 The NCAT Principal Registry is located at Level 9, John Maddison Tower, 86-90 Goulburn Street, Sydney NSW 2000.